Shares of Labubu maker Pop Mart plunge after reporting annual earnings

-BEIJING, March 25 : Shares of Pop Mart International Group, the Hong Kong-listed maker of collectible "blind box" toys - including the viral, toothy-grinned Labubu - fell off a cliff on Wednesday after the company reported 2025 earnings.
+BEIJING, March 25 : Shares of Pop Mart International Group, the Hong Kong-listed maker of collectible "blind box" toys - including the viral, toothy-grinned Labubu - experienced their biggest drop in nearly a year on Wednesday after the company reported 2025 earnings.

 Pop Mart shares were down more than 20 per cent after the midday break.